Skip to content

 Coverage models for a large site

-Because a large footprint is expensive to cover with guards alone, the real design question is which coverage model fits which part of the site and which hours.
+Because a large footprint is expensive to cover with guards alone, the design question is which coverage model fits which part of the site and which hours.
 Three models get blended:

 • Static post — an officer fixed at the gate or dock.
 Best where verification and access control happen continuously, such as an active receiving gate during operating hours.